Knaptoft: History

 Mentioned in the Domesday Book Survey of 1086, Knaptoft was a settlement in the Hundred of Guthlaxton, Leicestershire.
 It had an estimated population of 22 households including a priest, in 1086.
-Evidence of activity prior to this is very slim, but a piece of Saxon pottery of 8th-9th century date was recovered by archaeologists on site of the old manor in 2011.
+Evidence of activity prior to this is very slim, but a piece of Saxon pottery of 8th-9th century date was recovered by archaeologists on the site of the old manor in 2011.
 By 1279, the number of households increased to 32.